Nov1kov/TestSerializeObjectToFile/README.md

 ### Newtonsoft.Json
 * optional attributes for classes and fields
 * for recursion options `ReferenceLoopHandling = ReferenceLoopHandling.Serialize`, `PreserveReferencesHandling = PreserveReferencesHandling.Objects`
+* for save only in private fields need custom `IContractResolver`

 ## Model's size (bytes)